Mrs. Hanson stood at the front of the classroom and clapped her hands.

 I groaned.
 “Don’t remind me about my hair.
 If she’s lucky, she has straight hair.”

 Loretta laughed.
 “Straight hair isn’t a lucky thing to have.
-I wish I had wavy hair like yours, Cindy, and blonde hair like Joan.
+I wish I had wavy hair like yours, Cindy.
+And blonde hair like Joan.
 Then I wouldn’t have to put my hair up in curlers every night.
 I could put some peroxide on it.”

 Joan shook her head, and her shoulder-length blonde hair swayed from side to side.
 “Loretta, don’t even think about bleaching your hair.
 It wouldn’t look good.
 Anyway, what the new girl’s hair actually looks like doesn’t matter.
 Her personality is what counts.
 Anyone with that kind of a name has got to be something special to get away with it.”

 “That’s not fair,” I said, “How can you expect her to live up to her name?
 She didn’t choose it, her mother did.”

 Joan shrugged.
 “She has to be stylish about it, or her life is going to be hard.”

 I looked across the room at Bobby, who was cracking jokes about leprechauns and carrot tops while ruffling the red hair of Henry, the shortest boy in the class.

 “Yes, her life is going to be hard, alright,” I said.

 Dorcas was no Roman profile, no Shakespeare character.
 She was tall and bony, with long, dark hair, and clothes that were too big.
 Her socks bunched around her ankles, and her shoes were badly scuffed.
 Her skirt hung low on her skinny waist.
 Except for the fact that her glasses made her brown eyes about three times bigger than normal, her face was unremarkable.
 She looked like a starving, shabby brown owl.